iamnoah/writeCapture/README.md

 ## DOM manipulation mixed with `document.write` - proxyGetElementById ##

 Amazingly enough, some scripts will mix DOM manipulation methods like `element.appendChild` with `document.write`.
-In situations like these, there isn't a lot writeCapture can do, however there is a hack that may help some of your scripts:
+In situations like these, writeCapture's abstraction leaks a but, however there is a hack that may help some of your scripts:

      writeCapture.proxyGetElementById = true;